Sheridan, Oregon: Government

 City police protection is provided under contract by the Yamhill County Sheriff's Office.
 The office maintains a substation at Sheridan's city hall.
 Sheridan Fire District provides fire protection to the city and more than 100 sqmi of the surrounding area including neighboring Ballston.
 The district operates three fire stations, one in the city, and had 35 firefighters as of 1998.

 Sheridan is a home rule charter city, with a mayor-council government.
-Marianne Thomson is the mayor, who heads the city council that includes six others, with the mayor voting to break ties.
+Cale George is the mayor, who heads the city council that includes six others, with the mayor voting to break ties.
 Council members and the mayor are elected to four-year terms.
 A city manager runs the daily operations of the city's government.
 City hall is located in the building that once served as the city's train depot.

 Sheridan operates its own water and wastewater treatment systems, both built in 1949.
 Drinking water comes from the South Yamhill River and from springs on Stony Mountain to the north.
 Sheridan has two city parks, Sheridan City Park that includes a skatepark, and South Park along Oregon Route 18 that features a fishing pond.
 Additionally, there is the J. A. Art Hebert Memorial Plaza on Bridge Street near the river.